Currently Enrolling Trials

 Brexafemme (ibrexafungerp) is a triterpenoid antifungal drug.
 Ibrexafungerp inhibits glucan synthase, an enzyme involved in the formation of 1,3-β-D-glucan, an essential component of the fungal cell wall.
 Ibrexafungerp has concentration-dependent fungicidal activity against Candida species as measured by time kill studies.
 Ibrexafungerp retains in vitro antifungal activity when tested at pH 4.5 (the normal vaginal pH).

-Adverse effects associated with the use of Brexafemme may include, but are not limited to, the following:
+Adverse effects associated with the use of Brexafemme for the treatment of VVC may include, but are not limited to, the following:

 - abdominal pain